 Lodhi Art District | Getting there

-Lodhi Art District is located in the Lodhi Colony between Meherchand market and Khanna Market.
-Nearest Metro Station is Jor Bagh or INA Market.
+market and Khanna Market.
+Nearest Metro Station is Jor Bagh or INA

 You also have good number of auto rickshaws and buses going this route.